About the Dean

 Dr. Jameson received his medical degree with honors and a doctoral degree in biochemistry from the University of North Carolina in 1981.
 He completed clinical training in internal medicine and endocrinology at Massachusetts General Hospital in Boston.
 Before leaving for Northwestern University, he rose through the ranks at Harvard Medical School to become an associate professor of medicine and chief of the Thyroid Unit at Massachusetts General Hospital.

 A prolific physician-scientist and writer, Dr. Jameson has been a pioneer in molecular medicine in the field of endocrinology.
 His research has focused on the genetic basis of hormonal disorders and he is the author of more than 350 scientific articles and chapters.
 His work has been published in leading peer-reviewed journals, including The New England Journal of Medicine, Nature Genetics, Science, and the Journal of Clinical Investigation.
-He is Editor-in-Chief of Harrison’s Principles of Internal Medicine, the most widely used medical text worldwide, and co-editor of Jameson and DeGroot’s Endocrinology, now in its 7th edition.
+He is Editor-in-Chief of Harrison’s Principles of Internal Medicine, the most widely used medical text worldwide, and previously served as co-editor of Jameson and DeGroot’s Endocrinology.

 Among his many professional distinctions and honors, Dr. Jameson was elected to the American Academy of Arts and Sciences, one of the oldest learned societies in academia, and the National Academy of Medicine, established to recognize professional achievement in the health sciences.
 He has been elected to the American Society of Clinical Investigation and the Association of American Physicians, and as a Master of the American College of Physicians.
 He has served as president of the Endocrine Society and the Association of American Physicians.
 He has served as a member of the medical advisory board of the Howard Hughes Medical Institute and as a Director of the American Board of Internal Medicine.
 He currently serves as a member of the Association of American Medical College’s Board of Directors and as Chair of the Council of Deans Administrative Board.